Student finds solace in taboo sex practice on campus, takes unconventional approach to safe intimacy during COVID-19 pandemic.

 “Yes, just put it in,” I responded posthaste.

-Similarly to how I could feel myself opening and constricting with his movements, I felt my newfound feelings for David rushing up inside me, ready to explode.
+I had practiced and prepared myself for this — but nothing could have titillated my hole like the serpentine tongue that entered in me with such gusto.
+His tongue swirled around like it was his last meal on death row.
+Similarly to how I could feel myself opening and constricting with his movements, I felt my newfound feelings for “David” rushing up inside me, ready to explode.
 But I didn’t.
 Not yet, at least.

-Going through the motions of thrusting, David grunted my name under his breath, signalling his satisfaction.
+He rammed it into me.
+Just like that, the eagle landed.
+My entrance thoroughly relaxed from the aforementioned foreplay, I had no problem taking it all in, inch by inch.
+Going through the motions of thrusting, “David” grunted my name under his breath, signalling his satisfaction.
 Feeling the pangs of passion, I couldn’t contain the shockwaves of pleasure from within.

 With an immense rush I felt a momentous explosion, akin to a supernova.
-I cleaned myself up from that whole ordeal, having been filled with liquid anew.
-According to my Apple Watch’s activity tracker, 23 minutes is my lucky number, but I’ll spare you the details of my heart rate tracker.
+I clean myself up from that whole ordeal, having been filled with liquid anew.
+According to my Apple Watch’s activity tracker, 22 and a half minutes is my lucky number, but I’ll spare you the details of my heart rate tracker.

 I raise this issue to you all today because I want us to ponder safe sex during an international pandemic.
 COVID-19 may be getting in the way of some people’s hookups, but not mine.
-Sex via glory hole is 100 percent COVID-safe, and the government of British Columbia actually recommended it to its citizens.
+Sex via glory hole is 100% safe, and the government of British Columbia actually recommended it to its citizens.
 The FDA, too, attests that there is no proof of COVID-19 transmission via food or consumption.

 I raise this issue to you all today because I want us to ponder safe sex during an international pandemic.